thunderbird89/esf/stories/story-knock-knock.md

 ### Monte Real Air Base, Portugal

 Lieutenant Miguel Freitas ran his hand along the Talon's fuselage, the smooth composite material warm under his palm.
-Around him, 24 other pilots were doing the same—final checks, personal rituals, quiet moments before climbing into the cockpit.
+Around him, 24 other pilots were doing the same - final checks, personal rituals, quiet moments before climbing into the cockpit.

 He'd been one of the first Earth pilots to fly a Talon three years ago.
 Back then, it had been presented as an experimental international partnership aircraft.
 Advanced, yes, but theoretically within human engineering capability.